CONVEX

 Methodology

-Correlations are computed on daily log-adjacent returns for VIX Index and Fed Balance Sheet, aligned on shared trading dates.
+Correlations are computed on daily log-adjacent returns for VIX and Fed Balance Sheet, aligned on shared trading dates.
 We use the Pearson product-moment coefficient, which measures the linear relationship between two return series.

 Windows are the most recent N observations for 30D, 90D, and 1Y (252 trading days); the 5Y figure uses all aligned data up to 1,260 observations.
 Beta is the OLS slope from regressing the first series on the second.
 Data updates daily with a 24-hour revalidation cadence.